With Sessions Feud, Trump Continues To Build His Own Obstruction Case

 Now, let’s put Trump’s above statement in context.

 Jeff Sessions was nominated for Attorney General in November 2016…that was before the public was aware the Russia investigation even existed and before FBI Director James Comey revealed the Trump campaign was a subject of the investigation.

 So, what President Trump is essentially saying is that he wouldn’t have nominated Sessions for Attorney General if he knew he wouldn’t protect him from an investigation the public didn’t know existed yet?

 If President Trump’s claim is true, it appears that Trump was aware there was underlying wrongdoing in his campaign that he expected Sessions to cover up.
 Otherwise, his claim wouldn’t make sense.

 Overall, this adds to the mounting case for obstruction of justice that Special Counsel Robert Mueller is building.
+Mueller is also examining Trump’s tweets about Jeff Sessions.
 Trump’s intention has long been clear, by his own admission, that he wants the Russia investigation to come to an end.
 And every time he reaffirms this intent, he makes Mueller’s job a lot easier.